Commonly Misunderstood Referee Calls:

 •interfering with an opponent, or

-•gaining an advantage by being in that offside position
+•gaining an advantage by being in an offside position

 EXCEPTIONS - Although in an offside position, a player is not offside if the player receives the ball directly from a: